-After finally getting the coffee maker, I was literally stumped at what coffee brands to purchase.
+After finally getting the coffee maker (an espresso machine, learn more about these on Little Coffee Place), I was literally stumped at what coffee brands to purchase.
 I saw the big named ones but wasn’t looking to pay $9 and up for a bag of coffee and me being the cheapo that I am, I would purchase the less expensive brands and the taste would be just that…cheapo.

 With this campaign, I ventured out to my local Publix and picked up a few bags of Seattle’s Best Coffee House Blend.
 I was familiar with the brand and at $4.99 a bag, I was excited to give it a go.
 As the weather has warmed, I prefer iced coffee to hot coffee for obvious reasons.
 To be honest I prefer iced coffee year round because I like tasting the sugar at the bottom that didn’t completely dissolve.
 I know…weird.

 I have made iced coffee before by brewing in the maker, adding cream and sugar and placing in the refrigerator overnight.
 This time I followed the Seattle’s Best So Simple Iced Coffee recipe.
 I actually like this recipe better because it creates a concentrate that you can just add water to as needed.

 The taste of this particular blend is light and smooth, which I like but if you want more of the “heavy” coffee taste there are a number of blends to chose from.